sihooleebd/calculus-1/content/2/2.typ

   ]
 ]
 = Higher Derivatives.
 Till now, we only dealt with the first derivative of a function.
 However, we can take derivatives of derivatives, leading to higher-order derivatives.
-The second derivative, denoted as $f''(x)$ or $(d^2 y)/(d x)^2$, represents the rate of change of the first derivative and provides information about the concavity
+The second derivative, denoted as $f''(x)$ or $(d^2 y)/(d x)^2$, represents the rate of change of the first derivative and provides information about the concavity of the function.
+Similarly, the third derivative, denoted as $f'''(x)$ or $(d^3 y)/(d x)^3$, represents the rate of change of the second derivative.